Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan: Data

-As coal is a bulky mineral, railways were used to transport the extracted coal.
+As coal is a bulky mineral, railways were the primary transportation of the extracted coal.
 Firms may have preferred setting extraction points closer to railway stations to reduce transportation costs \citep[pp.~440--441]{sumiya1968}.
-Further, the local population size could be larger if one moves closer to stations.
-Therefore, it is preferable to control for the distance between each municipality and the nearest-neighboring station to deal with this potential endogeneity issue.
-I used the location information of all stations obtained from the official dataset provided by the Ministry of Land, Infrastructure, Transport and Tourism to compute the nearest-neighbor distance to stations in 1931 and 1936.
-Online Appendix~\ref{sec:secb4} summarizes the details of the data, and Online Appendix Figure~\ref{fig:map_station} shows the locations of these stations across the Japanese archipelago.
-Table~\ref{tab:sum_control} shows the summary statistics.
+Further, the local population size could be larger as one moves closer to stations.
+Therefore, controlling for the distance between each municipality and the nearest-neighboring station is preferable to deal with the potential endogeneity issue.
+The location information of all stations obtained from the official dataset provided by the Ministry of Land, Infrastructure, Transport and Tourism was used to compute the nearest-neighbor distance to stations in 1931 and 1936.